jvftw/portfolio-site/src/pages/about.md

 ## Tech Stack

-This theme is written in vanilla JavaScript (+ TypeScript for type checking) and a little bit of ReactJS for some interactions.
-TailwindCSS is used for styling; and Markdown is used for blog contents.
+This is a personal space where I can share my works and also stuff I like.

 ## Features

+The site is built using Astro, a trending framework for web development.
-Here are certain features of this site.
+Some features of this site:
 - fully responsive and accessible
 - SEO-friendly
 - light & dark mode